n3m3s7s/softimo/README.md

 Please refer to the "config" section in order to see how you can change the main "Soft" configuration;

-in this section the main concept I want to show You is that a custom "sourceDir" is provided that the "target" imae in the URI must be provided without the full relative path;
+in this section the main concept I want to show You is that when a custom "sourceDir" is provided than the "target" image in the URI must be provided without the full relative path;

 #####Look!
 We have examples: